ericyork/eidolon/_posts/2018-02-22-basic-jekyll-workflow.md

 ### 4.0 Deploy Site Build to Heroku

-Finally, just run `git push heroku master` from within the project `root`.
+Finally, just run `git push heroku master` from within the project root and visit the url Heroku assigns (or which you assigned separately) to each project.